 Since its inception in 2012, the Crankstart Scholarship has supported over 2,500 students from across the University, from all subject areas and colleges.

-The Crankstart Scholarship Programme (formally known as the Moritz-Heyman Scholarship) was established through a generous donation from Sir Michael Moritz and Ms Harriet Heyman, and combines financial support with tailored on-course assistance provided by the Crankstart Scholarship Team, Oxford Hub, and the University’s Careers Service.
-From 2019 the Programme will also provide additional support for care leavers and estranged students.
+The Crankstart Scholarship Programme was established through a generous donation from Sir Michael Moritz and Ms Harriet Heyman, and combines financial support with tailored on-course assistance provided by the Crankstart Scholarship Team, Oxford Hub, and the University’s Careers Service.
+From 2019 the Programme has also provided additional support for care experienced and estranged students.

 Scholars are encouraged to take advantage of the full breadth of the Programme’s additional benefits: funded internships, volunteering opportunities, social events, and being part of a unique community at Oxford.

-Each year all Crankstart Scholars are asked to complete 25 hours of volunteering.
-This can either be in the form of access and outreach work as part of the university’s undergraduate admissions activities, or community volunteering.
+Each year all Crankstart Scholars are encouraged to complete 25 hours of volunteering.
+This can either be in the form of access and outreach work, encouraging others from similar backgrounds to apply to University, or community volunteering.

 The Scholarship is an absolutely fantastic programme.
 Being a scholar extended my horizons and allowed me to really make the most of my time at Oxford without financial worries.